Nalinshankar/SpringBoot-Assignment4-4/README.md

 # Database

-It uses a H2 in memory database (for now), can be changed easily in the `application.properties` for any other database.
+It uses a H2 in memory database (for now), can be changed easily in the `application.yml` for any other database.

 # How to use this code?